88-degrees/Book-of-Changes/appendix03s2.md

 Chapter <a name="fr_274"></a>[IX](#fn_274).

-57. The Yî is a book in which the form (of each diagram) is determined by the lines from the first to the last, which must be carefully observed.
+57. The [**Yì**](https://en.wikipedia.org/wiki/I_Ching) is a book in which the form (of each diagram) is determined by the lines from the first to the last, which must be carefully observed.
 The six lines are mixed together, according to the time (when they enter the figure) and their substance (as whole and divided).

 58. There is difficulty in knowing (the significance of) the first line, while to know that of the topmost line is easy;--they form the beginning and the end (of the diagram).
 The explanation of the first line tasks the calculating (of the makers), but in the end they had (but) to complete this.